CHANGING THE CONVERSATION

-The public education conversation in New York City, and really everywhere, is too often dominated by the voices of politicians, school officials, union leaders, and others who have long since forgotten what it's like to sit in a student desk.
-The result is a highly politicized dialogue that often loses sight of the most important stakeholders: children.
+The public education conversation in New York City, and really everywhere, is dominated by the voices of politicians, school officials, union leaders, and others who have long since forgotten what it's like to sit in a student's desk.
+The result is a politicized dialogue that often loses sight of the most important stakeholders: children.

 The Bell takes a different approach.
-We tell stories exclusively from the perspective of students, whose voices not only remind us what's at stake, but also connect with us on a more personal level.
+We share stories from students, whose voices connect with us on a more personal level and remind us what's at stake.
 We hope that our coverage promotes an urgent dialogue that drives to the root of the problems in our schools and inspires all of us to come together, on the same team, to solve them.

 – Taylor McGraw, editor of The Bell

 The Bell helps to provide a platform for a student-led coalition called Teens Take Charge, which advocates for educational equity in New York City.
 The Bronx Library Center hosted the group's launch event April 28, which you can see a glimpse of in the videos to the right.

 IN THE PRESS

 The Bell has been cited in several media outlets, including The New York Times, WNYC, and Chalkbeat.

 Click the photos to read the full stories.